open223/docs.open223.info/guides/modeling-electricity.md

 ![ACServiceExample](images/guides-AC-service-example.png)

 ## High-Leg-Delta Distribution Panel
-Here's a diagram of a "High-Leg-Delta" distribution panel, which provides several different voltages and phases, and a diagram of the model.
+Here's a diagram of a "High-Leg-Delta" distribution panel, which provides several different voltages and phases, and a diagram of key parts of the resulting model.

 ...